Aryashah1505/bob-ai-hackathon-VoltVision/docs/problem-statement.md

 The challenge is that this information is often available in different places and is not always used together early enough to prevent a failure.

+PRAVAHA addresses this challenge using an AI-ready architecture that can be extended with **IBM AI technologies such as watsonx.ai** for advanced risk analysis and prediction.

 ## The Problem

 A transformer may look normal today but show signs that it could fail in the future.